 Home favourite Jenson Button was sharing an LMP1 car with Vitaly Petrov and Mikhail Aleshin, but sadly the SMP Racing entry was forced to retired during the first hour with engine problems.

 The Royal Automobile Club Tourist Trophy was first awarded in 1905.
 The winner of that race was John Napier driving an 18 hp Arrol-Johnston in a race covering four laps of a fearsome 52-mile open road loop around the Isle of Man.
 His average speed was 34 mph.
-At Silverstone on Sunday, the winning Toyota averaged around 139 mph and also set the fastest lap time in the first practice.

 The FIA World Endurance Championship (WEC) offers a multitude of opportunities to engineers, teams, manufacturers and drivers to compete in a high profile and prestigious calendar of events, based around the showcase of the sport worldwide – the 24 Hours of Le Mans.
 Much of the prestige of the Tourist Trophy is embodied in its relevance.
 Even in 1905 the emphasis was not purely on speed but also on fuel economy, making it an enormous challenge on all fronts to the teams and drivers taking part and it remains so to this day.

 1 Beche / Laurent / Menezes – Rebellion Racing 6h 2m 10.579s

 2 Jani / Lotterer – Rebellion Racing 192 laps